firat0667/Sky-Glider-Clone/README.md

 We determine its direction with the mouse.
 We're trying to bring it over mushroom and  log log Bounce value=30,mushroom Bounce value=15;

- # info: dont click mause when passing through the Rings
+ # info: dont click mause when passing through the Checkpoint

 # unity version 2020.3.8f1